3-night Explorer Cruise

 As Sunday is the day of rest in Fiji, today is a quiet day for unwinding and enjoying the views.
 Begin the day with an aromatic coffee and a morning swim, before joining in with a village church service – the joyous ambience and beautiful singing is a very humbling experience.

-You’ll then board the Fiji Princess again for lunch, partaking in Fijian cooking lessons and basket weaving as you sail to the next port of call – the Naukacuva and Narara Islands.
-Shrouded in thick, luscious forest and framed by sugary sands, these islands paint a beautiful picture, and are an ideal spot to relax.
-Sunbathe on the ship’s sundeck, snorkel in the shallows, or embark on a diving excursion (extra cost).
+You’ll then board the Fiji Princess again for lunch, partaking in Fijian cooking lessons and basket weaving as you sail to the next port of call – the Naukacuva Island.
+Shrouded in thick, luscious forest and framed by sugary sands, this island paints a beautiful picture, and is an ideal spot to relax.
+Sunbathe on the ship’s sundeck or snorkel in the shallows.

-As the day draws to a close, you’ll again enjoy a few cocktails and canapes on the sun deck.
-The buffet tonight showcases Fiji’s traditional fare, as well as a choice of European dishes, and Bingo will also be held in the dining room.
+As the day draws to a close, you’ll enjoy a buffet tonight showcases Fiji’s traditional fare, as well as a choice of European dishes, and Bingo will also be held in the dining room.

 Day 4 (Monday)

-After lunch, the high-speed transfer vessel Cougar II will take you back to Denarau Marina, where your cruise will end.
+After lunch, the high-speed transfer vessel will take you back to Denarau Marina, where your cruise will end.